 Whilst it’s encouraging to see that one industry is thriving in the throes of the COVID-19 outbreak, what happens in our post-pandemic world?
 What can retailers be doing now to foster sustained e-commerce growth?
 How can retailers guarantee success in the long term, long after the coronavirus has come and gone?

-You’ll often hear LSPs talk about the successes of localisation, but we rarely hear about what happens when retailers fail to react to the demands of their target market.
+You’ll often hear LSPs talk about the successes of localization, but we rarely hear about what happens when retailers fail to react to the demands of their target market.

 At the beginning of March, Tesco quietly pulled out of all Asian markets after agreeing to sell its Thailand and Malaysia-based businesses to CP Group.
 This comes after Tesco sold its remaining stake in the Chinese market in February and withdrew from South Korea back in 2015.